micro-os-plus/utils-lists-xpack/website/pages/developer.md

 ## Known problems

-- for statically allocated lists, the destructor cannot return the object to the initial zero state; in case the objects are reused it is mandatory to clear the memory (via a `memset()`, for example).
+- for statically allocated lists, the destructor cannot revert the object to the initial zero state; in case the objects are reused, it is mandatory to clear the memory (via a `memset()`, for example), before invoking the constructor via placement `new`.